Quick Answer

 Where Sleep Cycle Falls Short

 Subscription required for core use.
 Sleep Cycle’s free tier is effectively a limited trial.
-Accessing the features most users download the app for — continuous sleep tracking, trend history, and the smart alarm — requires a subscription that runs $39.99/year as of early 2026.
+Accessing the features most people download the app for — continuous sleep tracking, trend history, and the Smart Alarm — requires a subscription that runs $39.99/year as of early 2026.
 This positions Sleep Cycle as one of the more expensive recurring purchases in the health app category.

 Cloud data processing.
 Sleep Cycle processes your sleep data on its servers.
 Its App Store privacy label confirms data collection including browsing history, identifiers, and usage data that “may track you across apps and websites owned by other companies.”
 If you’re using Sleep Cycle for health data, this is a meaningful consideration — sleep data is among the most sensitive categories of personal health information.